A 500.0-mL buffer solution is 0.100 M in HNO2 and 0.150 M in KNO... | Pearson+ Channels

 Play a video:

-five or interact with the addition of 2.56 g of Hydrofluoric acid exceeds the capacity.
-The 250 million births solution That is 0.125 moller of hydrogen fluoride, 0.175 moller studying fluoride.
-You know that Hydrofluoric acid is an acid.
-It's gonna consume the conjugate base and it will exceed hit.
-The malls of hydrochloric acid is greater than the malls of sodium fluoride.
-We need to calculate the malls of each Have 2. grams clark acid.
-And in one bowl have the molar mass.
-This is 1.008g.
-R 35 .453g.
-We're gonna get 36.46 g.
-We get 0.0702 walls of hydrochloric acid.
-And we know that polarity was more than that wanted by leaders of the solution.
-I need to convert our volume into leaders 250 million years And in one liter of 1000 ml You get 0.25 leaders Number was 0.175 miles studying fluoride and one leader We have 0.25 leaders.
-Just give us 0.04 37 5 malls.
-So this number is less than the moles of hydrochloric acid.
-Yes, it will exceed the buffer capacity.
-Thanks for watching my video and I hope it was helpful
+Hi everyone.
+So I asked if the addition of 1.5 g of potassium hydroxide will exceed the capacity of the 250 millimeter buffer solution.
+That is 0.125 moles of hydrogen fluoride.
+0.175 moles of sodium fluoride.
+We know that potassium hydroxide is it base I was gonna consume the acid and it will exceed it.
+The mall's potassium hydroxide is greater than the malls of hydrogen fluoride.
+So we need to first calculate the moles of E at 1.5 g of potassium hydroxide.
+And in one moment we have the smaller mouse.
+This is 39.098 g.
+That's 15 .999 g.
+That's 1.008 g.
+Let's give us 56 11 g.
+So you're going to get 0.0267 moles of potassium hydroxide.
+We know that the polarity equal some balls of the salute lot by leaders.
+And the solution we need to convert our volume into leaders.
+250 male leaders.
+And in one leader we have 1000 ml.
+We're gonna get 0.25 leaders.
+0.125 malls.
+Oh how's your floor ride in one leader?
+And then we have 0.25 L of solution.
+We're gonna get 0.03 balls of hydrogen fluoride.
+And this is more than a number of multiple tasks and hydroxide and now it will not exceed the capacity.
+Thanks for watching my video And I hope it was helpful